Skip to content

 Parameters:

-• type - Unique message type identifier (string literal)
+• type - Unique message type identifier (string literal).
+Must not start with $ws: (reserved for internal control messages).

 • payload - Zod object, raw shape, or config object for payload validation (optional)